tomoyukikino/tk-stack/README.md

 this can be exchanged with other runtimes before deploying to your chosen platforms.
 For example, deploying to Netlify is covered within [Hono's documentations](https://hono.dev/docs/getting-started/netlify#_4-deploy).

+Note that when deploying your web frontend and server backend to two different domains, you will need to [tweak your better-auth configurations](https://www.better-auth.com/docs/integrations/hono#cross-domain-cookies).
+Apple's Safari browser also does not support third party cookies, so auth will not function as expected without any proxy workarounds.

+To keep things simple, it is recommendeded that you host your frontend and backend on the same root domain and differ by subdomains.
+For example, the frontend can be served at either `example.com` or `web.example.com`, and the backend hosted at `api.example.com`.

 ## Other Notes